ATATC/atatc.github.io/_pages/about.md

 [Vector Institute](https://vectorinstitute.ai).

 Earlier in 2019, I founded [Project Neura](https://projectneura.org) and held tens of projects with other members.
-Noticeably, we developed LEADS as a collaborative project with the [VeC](https://www.villanovacollege.org/student-life/vec-project) team, which is a club in my high school that aims to compete in the [University of Waterloo EV Challenge](https://uwaterloo.ca/electric-vehicle-challenge).
+Noticeably, we developed [LEADS](https://atatc.github.io/projects/leads) as a collaborative project with the [VeC](https://www.villanovacollege.org/student-life/vec-project) team, which is a club in my high school that aims to compete in the [University of Waterloo EV Challenge](https://uwaterloo.ca/electric-vehicle-challenge).
 I'm still active in the VeC Steering Council even though I have left high school.

-In summer 2025, I started leading a small research group that aims at conference workshop challenges.
-We are actively recruiting undergraduate or high-school students who have built a certain fundamental understanding in deep learning, especially bioinformatics, and are ready to invest a decent amount of time and effort.
-Feel free to reach out to [me](mailto:terry.fu@projectneura.org) if you are interested.
+In addition, we have established a solid foundation in the organizational infrastructure that ensures the ability of fast prototyping and continuous delivery.
+Libraries like [MIPCandy](https://atatc.github.io/projects/mipcandy) have witnessed the rapid growth of our community.

 In my first semester at the University of Toronto, I joined [UTMIST](https://www.utmist.ca) as an internal research team lead working on the AIP project.